LoliEnjoyeer/NotSoCommonUtilities/README.md

 # NotSoCommonUtilities
-Synapse plugin for game SCP Secret Laboratory that adds features to make game experience more interesting
+Synapse plugin for game SCP Secret Laboratory that adds features to make game experience more interesting.
+Each feature can be disabled separately in config file.

 ## Features for now